Israel says it killed 2 top Iranian officials in wartime blow to country's leadership

 Iran’s attacks on Gulf nations and its grip on the Strait of Hormuz, through which a fifth of the world’s oil is transported, have sparked increasing concerns of a global energy crisis and are unnerving the world economy.

-“They are flying, launching missiles, should we just sit back and do nothing in response?”
-Iran’s parliamentary speaker, Mohammad Bagher Qalibaf, said on state television.

-With oil prices rising, U.S. President Donald Trump said he had demanded that roughly a half-dozen countries send warships to ensure ships can pass through the Strait of Hormuz.
-But his appeals brought no immediate commitments, with many saying they are hesitant to get involved in a war with no defined exit plan and skeptical that they could do more than the U.S. Navy.
+With oil prices rising, Trump said he had demanded that roughly a half-dozen countries send warships to ensure ships can pass through the strait.
+But his appeals brought no immediate commitments, with many saying they are hesitant to get involved in a war with no defined exit plan.

-UAE briefly closes airspace as Iran launches new attacks on Gulf neighbors

-The UAE shut down its airspace early Tuesday as its military reported it was “responding to missile and drone threats from Iran.”
-The closure was soon lifted, and not long after the sounds of explosions could be heard as the military worked to intercept incoming fire.
+Trump fumed Tuesday that the U.S. is not getting support “despite the fact that almost every country strongly agreed with what we are doing, and that Iran cannot” be allowed to secure a nuclear weapon.

+French President Emmanuel Macron earlier reaffirmed that France is ready to help secure the strait, but only after heavy bombing has stopped and as part of a mission separate from the ongoing conflict.

 Israel launches new attacks on Tehran and steps up strikes on Beirut